 Toggle between carpet and hard floors without the need to switch attachments.
 You can do this using the LCD control pad at the handle of the vacuum.
 This switches down the brush to work on your hard floors, or lowers the PowerFins to reach deep into the carpets.

 Hello, new Dyson!
-The Dyson V15 Detect truly has scored five stars all-round, and we're no exception to this.
+The Dyson V15 Detect truly has scored five stars all-round, and we're no exception to this since we awarded it the same number of stars on our sister site Homes & Gardens.
 When we tested it, it wowed us with its Piezo sensor that tells you the real-time dust particle collection.
 Gross, but cool.

 Deep cleaning technology